+Have any new currency and capital restrictions been introduced during martial law?
 Since introduction of the martial law currency restrictions, corporate clients of Ukrainian banks were generally restricted from buying foreign currency for UAH (save for buying foreign currency in exceptional cases).
 However, in its May 2024 update of the currency regulations, the NBU has implemented measures to liberalize cross-border payments from Ukraine, which resulted in abolishment of the rule under which Ukrainian businesses were allowed to pay abroad only for those services, works and intellectual property rights that were listed in the government's list of eligible services (per CMU Resolution No. 153 of 24 February 2022).

-Pursuant to the latest easement of the currency restrictions, the following cross-border transactions are now also allowed effective from 4 May 2024:
+Further, the following cross-border transactions are now also allowed effective from 4 May 2024: